-W. Structural Fire Prevention, Protection, and Suppression
+U. Structural Fire Prevention, Protection, and Suppression

-The Management Company is required to submit the Structural Fire Management Plan to the Asset Manager for Owner approval, 90 days from the Commencement Date of the Agreement.
+The Management Company is required to submit the Structural Fire Management Plan to the Asset Manager for approval.
 The Management Company is responsible for developing and implementing this plan, as well as any other necessary plans and procedures to meet or exceed the requirements set forth in International Building Code (IBC), published by the International Code Council (ICC), and Reference Manual-58 NPS Structural Fire Management Program.
 This includes conducting annual structural fire inspections, certified annual fire extinguisher inspections, and monthly fire extinguisher checks, in addition to designating a structural fire manager.